b-meet/react-input-chips/README.md

 ## Support

-For support, email meetbhalodiya1030@gmail.com or open a discussion/issue
+For support, email at meetbhalodiya1030@gmail.com or open a discussion/issue

 ## Authors